Ace Hardware: History

 In 1996, Ace surpassed Cotter & Company to become the largest hardware co-op.
 Ace overhauled its computer systems in 1999 to accommodate the introduction of the thirteen-digit barcode.
 In 2001, it passed TruServe to become the largest American hardware wholesaler.
 By 2002, the company had 5,100 stores.
 Ace surpassed $3 billion in annual hardline sales and $100 million in net profits in 2003.

 In September 2011, Ace Hardware began selling a new line of premium paints, called Clark+Kensington.
-In 2012, the company opened a 336,000–square-foot redistribution center in Suffolk, Virginia.
+In 2012, the company opened a 336000 sqft redistribution center in Suffolk, Virginia.
 Ace was the first tenant at the CenterPoint Intermodal Center.
 It acquired its largest member, Westlake Ace Hardware, for $88 million in December 2012.
 In January 2013, Ace announced a long-term deal under which Valspar agreed to acquire Ace's paint-manufacturing assets, including two facilities near Chicago, and produce the company's paints.
+In 2019, Benjamin Moore became the official manufacturer of Clark and Kensington paints.
 The following year, Ace's president and CEO John Venhuizen launched 20/20 Vision, a strategy to use network power to provide better customer service.

-In 2014, the company opened a 450,000–square-foot distribution center in Wilmer, Texas, and a 534,000–square-foot retail support center in West Jefferson, Ohio.
+In 2014, the company opened a 450000 sqft distribution center in Wilmer, Texas, and a 534000 sqft retail support center in West Jefferson, Ohio.
 Both facilities were expanded in 2019.
 Ace launched its wholesale distribution network through the acquisition of the Portland, Maine–based Emery-Waterhouse in 2014 and the Spokane, Washington–based Jensen Distribution Services in 2015.
 Later that year, Ace expanded its wholesale operations coast to coast with the formation of Emery Jensen Distribution, LLC.
 This new distribution arm operates under Ace Wholesale Holdings LLC, a subsidiary of Ace Hardware Corporation, and is dedicated to serving non–Ace Hardware independent retailers.

 In 2016, J. D. Power ranked Ace Hardware "Highest in Customer Satisfaction with Home Improvement Retail Stores" for the tenth consecutive year.
 In 2017, Ace announced a restructuring of its East Coast retail support network that closed facilities in Baltimore, Maine, Pennsylvania, and Virginia.
 Distribution operations were absorbed by a new retail support center in Fredericksburg, Pennsylvania, and the expansion of one in Wilton, New York.
 The company also expanded its facility in Suffolk, Virginia.